Search for squarks and gluinos in $pp$ collisions at $\sqrt{s} = 13$ TeV and $13.6$ TeV in events with $\tau$-leptons, jets and missing transverse momentum using the ATLAS detector: Analysis strategy

 \FloatBarrier

 Control regions enriched in \Zjets (Z CR) are selected by requiring the presence of exactly two $\tau$-leptons with opposite charges.
 A veto on $b$-jets is applied to suppress Top backgrounds.
-To increase the purity of \Zjets\ and to reduce signal contamination, additional requirements are applied: $\HT < 800$~\GeV\ and $\mttauone+\mttautwo < 100$~\GeV.
-Finally, the stransverse mass $\mttwo$ is required to be less than $70$~\GeV, suppressing both the Top and signal backgrounds because the two $\tau$-leptons do not originate from a single resonance.
+To increase the purity of \Zjets\ and to reduce signal contamination, additional requirements on $\HT$, $\mttauone+\mttautwo$, and $\mttwo$ variables are applied.
 The Z CRs have $82\%~(83\%)$ purity in \RunTwo (\RunThr) and include most of the \Zjets available with the analysis preselection.
 No additional selection is imposed on the number of leptons -- the contributions of such events were studied and found to be less than $1\%$ of the total yields.

 Due to the potential signal contamination, no reasonably populated validation region can be defined for \Zjets in the \twotau channel.
 Instead, the \onelep channel is used.
 The events are required to have exactly one lepton and one $\tau$-lepton, and a $b$-jet veto is applied.
-Additional requirements of $\met < 300$~\GeV and $\HT < 800$~\GeV\ are applied to suppress signal contamination.
-The sum of transverse masses of the $\tau$-lepton and $\ell$ is required to be less than $100$~\GeV, further suppressing signal and \ttbar contamination.
+Additional requirements on $\met$, $\HT$, and the sum of transverse masses of the $\tau$-lepton and $\ell$ are used to suppress signal and \ttbar contamination.
 Finally, a selection on the visible invariant mass, $m(\tau,\ell) < 60$~\GeV, suppresses the non-resonant contributions and keeps the region orthogonal to the fake-tau validation regions (described below).

 Control regions enriched in \Wjets background (W CR) are defined by requiring the presence of at least three jets and exactly one $\tau$-lepton.
 A veto on $b$-jets and leptons is applied.
-The $\HT$ and $\met$ values are required to be less than $800$~\GeV\ and $300$~\GeV, respectively, to suppress signal contamination.
-To suppress fake-tau contributions, $\mttauone$ is required to be less than $80$~\GeV.
+Signal and fake tau contamination is suppressed by requirement on $\HT$, $\met$, and $\mttauone$ variables.
 This results in highly populated regions with a purity of $82\%~(79\%)$ in \RunTwo (\RunThr).
-The regions used to validate the \Wjets corrections (W VR) are defined by tightening the $\met$ and $\HT$ requirements of the W CR\@.
-The value of $\met$ is required to be in the range $[300,400]$~\GeV to keep the selection orthogonal to the CR\@.
-The $\HT$ range is shifted to be $[600,1000]$~\GeV to ensure that the kinematic selection is sufficiently similar to the SRs.
+The regions used to validate the \Wjets corrections (W VR) are defined by tightening the $\met$ and $\HT$ requirements of the W CR, keeping the selection orthogonal to the CR while ensuring that the kinematic selection is sufficiently similar to the SRs.